Medical Negligence – What Can I Claim Compensation For?

 The standard of medical care in the UK is generally of an excellent standard, however occasionally mistakes do happen leaving patients with life changing injuries.
 Medical negligence is the term used to describe mistakes, accidents and poor care administered by medical staff, both NHS and private.
 If you have suffered due to medical negligence you may be able to make a claim for compensation.
 You can claim for a multitude of things from financial losses from being unable to work, ongoing care costs to medical equipment and adaptions to your home.

-Personal injury compensation specialists TRUE Solicitors LLP investigate what exactly you can make a claim for if you have been a victim of medical negligence.
+Personal injury compensation specialists TRUE Solicitors LLP investigate what exactly you can make a claim for if you have been a victim of clinical negligence.

 Loss of Earnings